plugwise/plugwise-beta/README.md

 # It doesn't work

-It's still in early phases and moving between two developers and a handfull of testers, if you notice things we are on discord and welcome issues on the repos
+If you notice issuess, we are on discord and on the Community.
+You can also create an Issue in these repos:

-  - [plugwise-beta](https://github.com/plugwise/plugwise-beta) - the `custom_component` for Home Assistant
+  - [plugwise-beta](https://github.com/plugwise/plugwise-beta) - the `custom_component` for HA Core
-  - [Plugwise-Smile](https://github.com/plugwise/Plugwise-Smile) - the python module interfacing between the component and your Smile
+  - [Plugwise-Smile](https://github.com/plugwise/Plugwise-Smile) - the python module interfacing between the plugwise component and your Smile

 # Smile?